Everything you need to know about visiting Dubai in March

 More Frequently asked questions about Dubai in March

 This really depends on your heat tolerance.
-The average daytime temperature in Dubai ranges from around 23°C/73°F through to 28°C/83°F during the month.
+The average daytime temperature in Dubai ranges from around 23°C/73°F to 28°C/83°F during the month.
 You might start to find it quite hot in the sun by month-end, but it’s nothing like the somewhat intolerable heat of mid-summer in Dubai.

 This depends on who you ask!
-Locals will no doubt tell you it’s still a little bit chilly in the Persian Gulf waters in March still, but we’re guessing if your coming from Europe and many colder parts of the world the average sea temperature of 23.6°C/74.5°F is probably quite appealing!
+Locals will no doubt tell you it’s still a little bit chilly in the Persian Gulf waters in March still, but we’re guessing if your coming from Europe and many colder parts of the world, the average sea temperature of 23.6°C/74.5°F is probably quite appealing!

 If you’re staying in a resort hotel, they will most likely have their pools still very much heated for your comfort and enjoyment in March.

-Don’t go packing your umbrella, just take cover if it does and find an indoor activity in Dubai until it passes.
+Don’t go packing your umbrella; just take cover if it does and find an indoor activity in Dubai until it passes.

 Humidity in March is usually around 50%, you are approaching the least humid time of the year.